 The Office's priorities are set out in two key strategic documents:

-A - The OHCHR Plan of Action and the Strategic Management Plan, a document released on a 2 year basis at its forth edition.
 The OHCHR Management Plan (OMP) 2012-2013 articulates OHCHR’s overall direction in implementing the human rights mandate of the United Nations, and in particular, to implement the human rights section of the Secretary-General’s Strategic Framework.
-In keeping with results-based management, OHCHR has translated its mandate into eleven identifiable changes, broad and not time-bound:

 Global Expected Accomplishments: